Blog

 The Benefits of Homemade Electrolyte Drinks

-Preparing your own electrolyte drink is a cheaper option that allows you to choose your own ingredients and therefore have a natural drink that is adapted to your hydration and energy needs and that is to your taste.
+Preparing your own electrolyte drink is a cheaper option that allows you to choose your own ingredients and therefore have a natural drink adapted to your hydration and energy needs and which is to your taste.

 The benefits of Hydratis drinks

-If you don't have time to prepare your own drinks, Hydratis electrolyte tablets are an excellent option!
-Simply put 2 tablets in a 1/2 liter bottle of water and you will optimize your electrolyte intake.
-The tablets are therefore practical, effective and quick to use.
+If you don't have time to prepare your own drinks, Hydratis electrolyte tablets are a great option!
+Simply add two tablets to a half-liter bottle of water and you'll maximize your electrolyte intake.
+The tablets are convenient, effective, and quick to use.

-At Hydratis, we have reduced the ingredients in our tablets as much as possible to focus only on the essentials: your hydration.
+At Hydratis, we have reduced the ingredients in our lozenges as much as possible to focus only on the essentials: your hydration.

 Frequently Asked Questions (FAQ)